will2849/Packet-Tracer-Projects/README.md

 - 'Pool 3: HR' was configured with the address range 70.4.2.1 - 70.4.2.14.

 ## OSPF Configuration
-Demonstration of the popular link-state routing protocol, Open Shortest Path First (OSPF), is featured in this lab.
-Each router is configured to operate within the backbone area of the network and to advertise routes within one single Autonomous System.
+This project demonstrates the use of Open Shortest Path First (OSPF); a dynamic link-state routing protocol frequently used in enterprise networks to facilitate efficient routing between routers.
+Each router is configured to operate within the backbone area and all routes are advertised within one single Autonomous-System.

 ### Objective
 For each router to establish a full neighbor adjacency with the other routers and